Drug interactions between amprenavir and fosamprenavir

 Interactions between your drugs

 There were no interactions found in our database between amprenavir and fosamprenavir - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 638 drugs (2846 brand and generic names) are known to interact with amprenavir.
+A total of 669 drugs are known to interact with amprenavir.

 - Fosamprenavir is a member of the drug class protease inhibitors.